top of page

 Suggested Activities:

-• Check in on people you know who are dealing with a chronic illness.
-Many people are dealing with ongoing issues that may take a long time to resolve, if ever, while the attention of those around them may have moved elsewhere; so try to keep in touch over time.
+• Check in on people you know are dealing with a chronic illness.
+For many, their ongoing challenges may take a long time to resolve, if ever, while the attention of those they know may have moved elsewhere.
+So try to keep in touch over time.

 • Get to know a member of your parish who has a disability.
 Ask them if they would be willing to move through your church and parish facilities with you and show you the obstacles they encounter.
 Then work with them to explore with your parish leadership what might be done to help people with disabilities feel more welcome in your church.